Can Your Smartwatch Detect Atrial Fibrillation?

 What Your Heartbeat Says About Your Health

-Anyone can check their heart rate by pressing a hand against the wrist, which checks the flow of blood in the radial artery, or by pressing a hand against the neck, which checks the carotid artery.
-Physicians often use an Electrocardiogram (ECG/EKG) to interpret a patient’s heartbeat.
+You can check your heart rate by pressing a hand against the wrist, which checks the flow of blood in the radial artery, or by pressing a hand against the neck, which checks the carotid artery.
+Physicians often use an Electrocardiogram (ECG/EKG) to interpret a patient’s heart rhythm.
 An EKG offers information that can tell your doctor four things:

-- Whether you’ve had a heart attack in the past
+- Have you had a heart attack in the past?

 How Smartwatches Detect Heart Rate

 Smartwatches track heart rate in a similar way as checking the pulse, but without the use of physical pressure.
-Popular Smartwatches from brands like Apple, Samsung, and Fitbit use photoplethysmography to detect a heartbeat.
+Popular brands such as Apple Watch, Samsung, and Fitbit Sense use photoplethysmography to detect a heartbeat.
 This is the process of projecting a green light on the skin, which gets absorbed by the blood.
 More green light being reflected is related to lower blood flow, which indicates that the heart is in-between beats.